KillianLucas/open-interpreter-website/README.md

-# open-interpreter-website
-Website for the Open Interpreter project.
+Website for the Open Interpreter project, made with Tailwind CSS.